mathspp/mathspp/pages/02.blog/sockets-for-dummies/item.md

-Join me as I dive into the world of socket programming with 0 (ZERO) prior experience.
+Dive into the world of socket programming with this Python tutorial that assumes 0 prior experience.

 ===